Poly-L-Lysine Adhesive Stock

 For storage requirements and expiration date refer to individual bottle labels.

-Newcomer Supply Poly-L-Lysine Adhesive Stock when used as a diluted working solution, provides a strong adhesive coating to microscopic slides.
-This applied coating is very effective to further enhance bonding of tissue sections to slides for use in histological, microwave and immunohistochemistry (IHC) staining procedures and will leave very minimal or no background staining.
+Newcomer Supply Poly-L-Lysine Adhesive Stock diluted to a working solution, provides a strong adhesive coating to non-adhesive microscopic slides.
+This applied coating enhances bonding of tissue sections to slides for use in histological, microwave and immunohistochemistry (IHC) staining procedures, leaving minimal or no background staining.

 One liter of Poly-L-Lysine Working Solution will coat approximately 900 slides.
 Exceeding 900 slides per liter of working solution may affect product performance.